Zephlyn/advent-of-code-2021/day2.md

-## Advent of Code 2021
+## Advent of Code 2021 - Day 2

-### What is it?
-Advent of Code is a program where you are provided 2 puzzles that you must solve by writing a program.
-Typically the puzzles take around 10-20 minutes per day.
-You can also choose to compete with other people.
+I assume you already know what this is.
+If you don't, you shuold read my [first post](https://zephlyn.github.io/advent-of-code-2021/) about this.

 ### Competitions
 Current leaderboard: